 History and tradition

-History of Latvian Christian academy in brief:
+History of European Christian academy in brief:

 - 1993.05.13. – License issued by the Ministry of Education and Science, Latvia.

 - In 1994 – 2006: a long-term participation in archaeological research project „Emmaus-Latroun” in cooperation with specialists from Finnish Theological institute and Germany under supervision of Israel Antiquities Authority.
-Teachers and students from LChrA worked in archaeological digs in the Holy Land.

 - 1997 – the first State and International accreditation.